9 min read

 - Test your site on every major browser for proper rendering.
 Attempt cross-browser testing.

-- Test your site on mobile devices to ensure mobile-friendliness
+- Test your site on mobile devices to ensure mobile-friendliness.

-- Install and use analytics and tracking.
+- Install and use Google Analytics.

 - Ensure that your site is set up for regular backups and 24-hour restoration.